 Hi, I’m Donne Davis.
-Ever since I became a grandma in 2003, I’ve been on a mission to connect with other grandmas and explore what it means to be a grandma today.
+Ever since I became a grandma in 2003, I’ve been on a mission to connect with other grandmas and explore what it means to be a modern grandma.
 We’re in a new era of grandmotherhood.
 We have more time, technology, and talent.
 My goal is to inspire grandmas to tap into all these resources so we’ll keep growing along with our grandchildren and children and stay connected with them.

 That’s why I founded the GaGa Sisterhood.
 I wanted inspiration and reassurance from other grandmas that all the joys and challenges I was experiencing in my new role were “normal.”

 I love hanging out with other grandmas—they’re creative, fun and energetic.
-Over the past ten years, I’ve had the pleasure of meeting hundreds of grandmas who share the same passion for their grandchildren as I do.
+Over the past twelve years, I’ve had the pleasure of meeting hundreds of grandmas who share the same passion for their grandchildren as I do.
 They’ve inspired me with their creative energy and motivated me to delve deeper into understanding this fascinating time in our lives.

 I write about my experiences and observations of grandparenting in this blog and in my monthly newsletter —the GaGazine.
 I also write for the Huffington Post and Parenting on the Peninsula, a monthly newspaper featuring my column: The Go-To Grandma.